Wichita citizens, candidates attend voter empowerment forum

 WICHITA, Kan.
 (KSNW) – With less than eight weeks from the 2019 local and county election, candidates and community leaders gathered Sunday at Tabernacle Bible Church for a voter empowerment forum.

-The Wichita Voter Empowerment Committee hosted the event, inviting all candidates running for positions relevant to the city, including mayoral candidates Jeff Longwell (i) and state lawmaker Brandon Whipple.
+The Wichita Voter Empowerment Committee hosted the event, inviting all candidates running for positions relevant to the city, including mayoral candidates current Mayor Jeff Longwell and Rep. Brandon Whipple.

 Those in attendance were encouraged to ask candidates questions on issues important to them ahead of voting this November.